Perez wins eventful wet-dry race in Singapore

 But the fight ended on lap 48, with 20 minutes remaining in a race limited to the two-hour maximum, when Leclerc made a mistake at Turn 16, running wide, and losing about a second to the Red Bull.

-He was told to stay within five seconds because they felt the Mexican may get a penalty for a safety-car infringement, the specifics of which are not yet clear.
-But did not manage to do so, dropping back to finish 7.6secs behind.
+He was told to stay within five seconds because they felt the Mexican may get a penalty for a safety-car infringement - he did not stay within 10 car lengths of the safety car at the second restart after being warned about the same offence at the first one.

-The stewards are due to rule on the penalty after the race.
+He managed to build the gap, finishing 7.6secs behind, but the stewards will rule on the offence later.

 Sainz drove a steady if anonymous race to finish third, a long way off the pace of the leaders.
 And Norris was strong in the McLaren, after passing Alonso at the start, to take fourth, benefiting from the errors made by Hamilton and Verstappen.